-All rafters are required to wear a face mask or neck gator per the Governor’s order until further notice!
+All rafters are required to wear a face mask or neck gator during shuttle to and from river.

 Check in starts - 9:15 AM at Lake Moxie Camps, 38 Troutdale Rd.
 The Forks Maine 04985

 9:30- Once all guests have arrived, your group will be given an orientation by our trip leader in the meeting area.
 The trip leader will go over the days itinerary and make a recomendation for the days river wear.
 Wetsuits may be rented at this time.
 Next is our “saftey talk”, safety techniques and helpful hints are the main topics to be discussed.
 After the "safety talk" we will suit you up with your pfds (personal flotation devices) give you a paddle and helmet and we board a bus for a ten minute ride and it is off to the river.